chrisschopp/mes/welcome_message.md

 An MES is foundational to smart manufacturing, allowing Industry 4.0 practitioners to monitor factory performance in real-time.
 Effective use of this data can reduce costs and improve performance to customer demand.

 Analysis of factory performance can be done with the MES-like data produced by this simulation, much as would be done with data produced by real factory automation.

+👈 Navigate between pages using the sidebar.

+The code for this app can be viewed on [GitHub](https://github.com/chrisschopp/mes).